Measurement stations in Kuopio

 The Puijo measurement station is part of the SMEAR (Station for Measuring Ecosystem-Atmosphere Relations) network since 2009 and the ICOS (Integrated Carbon Observation System) compliant data since October 2020 (preceded by a demo experiment phase that started 2011).

 The Savilahti site is at the Kuopio campus area of the UEF, approximately 2 km southwest from Puijo and approximately 2 km west from the center of Kuopio.
 The site is at the height of 87 m above sea level and 5 m above the surrounding lake level.
-At Savilahti, the FMI has an automated weather station measuring several meteorological parameters, including the cloud base height measured with a ceilometer, and also instruments for measuring solar radiation.
+At Savilahti, FMI has an automated weather station measuring several meteorological parameters, including the cloud base height measured with a ceilometer, and also instruments for measuring solar radiation.
 Observations of the weather and solar radiation in Savilahti can be accessed at data download site.
 In addition to the weather measurements, aerosol optical properties are measured by using a sun photometer that belongs to the AERONET (AErosol RObotic NETwork) network maintained by the US National Aeronautics and Space Association (NASA).
 Measurements of the direct solar radiation provide information to retrieve the columnar aerosol optical depth, while the sky radiance measurements can be inverted to produce aerosol optical properties such as size distribution, single scattering albedo, phase functions, and the complex index of refraction.
 Furthermore, the global solar radiation is measured with a pyranometer that belongs to the SolRad-Net (Solar Radiation Network) network implemented as a companion to AERONET and also maintained by NASA.
-Spectral diffuse and direct components are measured with an ultraviolet multi-filter rotating shadowband radiometer.